dmadole/1802-Mini-Processor/README.md

 * Eight  indicator LEDS with selectable polarity for each
 * TTL level port with Q and selectable EF pin for soft serial
 * Transmit and receive polarity selectable on serial port
-* Designed for 4 Mhz butcan run 8Mhz with suitable processor
+* Designed for 4 Mhz but can run 8Mhz with suitable processor
 * Stable power-on reset circuit is jumper-selectable
 * Convenient mini-USB connector for 5 volt power input
 * Form factor allows stacking or backplane by connector choice